top of page

 Silence.
 Maybe he left.
 Nope, the yelling continues.
 More demands with interjected threats.
 The confronter seeks an audience; I assume me, and his woman.
 Thinking, come on, it’s rainy, windy, chilly, go away.

-I have a feeling this would not end well.
+Heart racing, I had a feeling this would not end well.

-Okay Emily, “here is the plan.”
+Okay, Emily, “here is the plan.”
 You will exit slowly, reassuring him you are on your way home.
 Take your time.
 I will exit through the second entrance/exit.
-And, together, we will see if we can rationally talk this out, convince him you were sleepwalking, got lost?
+And together we will see if we can rationally talk this out, convince him you were sleepwalking, got lost?
+Appease him.

 Eyes meet, hoping I need not clarify.
 “Thinking you may have to make a choice.”
-Return with him or not, seems to be your options.
-I plan on returning to my sleeping bag.
+Return with him or not.
+Seems to be your options.
+I plan to return to my sleeping bag.
 I turn and head toward the exit.

-Everyone is awake now, watching, wondering.
+Everyone is awake now, listening, watching, wondering.
 They realize on any day, this could be them.
+Realizing this would be tomorrow’s buzz.

-I exit, slowly stand, unseen, perhaps thirty feet away.
+I exit slowly, stand unseen, perhaps thirty feet away.
 I see Emily has exited, now being grabbed and yanked toward her husband, while he continues to holler.
+Creating a scene.

 “What were doing to my wife?”

-Shrugged my shoulders, shook my head, knowing there was not much I could add, “Nothing.”
-True but not helpful.
-Witting I am not.
-Suggested, “You need to just calm down and leave.”
+Shrugged my shoulders, shook my head, knowing there was not much I could add.
+“Nothing.”
+True, but not helpful.
+Witty I am not.
+Suggested, “You need to just calm down and leave.
+It’s all a mistake.
+Take her.
+I’ve never seen her before.
+Go home.
+Sleep it off.”
+I’m nobody’s hero.

 Emily, filled with fear.
-Earl, I think she called him Earl, was under the influence of anger induced adrenaline.
-Me, shivering in rain soaked clothing, watching his revolver hand for the slightest sign of movement.
+Earl, I think she called him Earl, was under the influence of anger-induced adrenaline.
+I, shivering in rain-soaked clothing, watched his revolver hand for the slightest sign of movement.

 bottom of page